teleport-network/teleport-documents/developer/Error-Handling/ACK&Error-Handling.md

-## What is ack
+## What is ACK?

-In teleport, with each Packet sent, relay will provide an option to realy an ACK message to inform the contract or the developer the excution results of this Packet.
+Within Teleport network, when each packet is sent the relay will provide an option to relay an ACK message to inform the contract or the developer of the excution results of this Packet.

 ```solidity
 struct Acknowledgement {